 - Long Distance Handicap Hurdle Jockey Statistics

-Why not use the trends shortlist below to help you narrow down the field and then head over to the dedicated Haydock tips page to see which runners are being supported by the OLBG expert racing tipsters to find yourself a bet?
-You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal Races at Haydock Racecourse section for links to these.
+Our dedicated Haydock tips page will not only bring you predictions from the OLBG racing tipsters for the upcoming card that includes the Long Distance Handicap Hurdle, but will also have predictions for each meeting at Haydock throughout the season, so be sure to head over there.
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Other Principal Races at Haydock Racecourse section for links to these.

 How competitive is the Long Distance Handicap Hurdle market?
 When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2005 when the race had an over-round of 112%.
 The race in 2013 was a race that was most in the bookie's favour with an over-round of 134%, whilst on average over the last 20 renewals of the Long Distance Handicap Hurdle, the over-round has been 123%, which means the bookie expects to pay out £100 for every £123 which is bet.

-These are the top three quickest-run Long Distance Handicap Hurdle over the last 20 renewals:
+These are the top three quickest-run Long Distance Handicap Hurdle races over the last 20 renewals:

 - Whataknight (5:28.90) in 2016